Acne-Prone Skin Care Guide: Causes, Daily Routine and Breakout Prevention Tips

 Excess Oil Production

-Sebaceous glands produce oil to protect the skin.
-When too much oil is produced, pores can become clogged more easily.
+Sebaceous glands produce oil to protect the skin, but too much oil can increase the chance of clogged pores and visible breakouts.

 Dead Skin Cell Buildup

-Your skin naturally sheds dead cells.
-If these cells are not removed properly, they mix with oil and block pores.
+When dead skin cells are not shed efficiently, they can mix with oil and block the pore opening.

 Types of Acne

-- Blackheads are open clogged pores that look dark on the surface.
+- Blackheads are open clogged pores that appear dark on the surface.

 - Whiteheads are closed clogged pores.